 So how can you take advantage of the high vitamin C content in fresh rosehips?
 Try making a tincture, tea or jam from the fresh berries.
 Rosehips can be harvested from most rose species, as long as they are grown in clean soil (I would avoid rose bushes planted in the city since city soil often contains lead).
 The best time to harvest rosehips in in the fall, right after the first frost since that is when vitamin C content is the highest!
 It's also worth noting this study that showed taking rosehips orally helped reduce wrinkles.
 Sounds too good to be true, but hey, worth a try!

 Looking for ways to integrate Vitamin C into your skincare ritual?
-Check out our blog post about this amazing skincare ingredient to learn more about it and to find out the best form to use in skincare products.
+Find vitamin C is our Vitamin C Regenerative Balm and Neroli Clarifying Complexion Mist.
+Also check out our blog post about this amazing skincare ingredient to learn more about it and to find out the best form to use in skincare products.

 * Cohen, Mark.
 Rosehip: An evidence based herbal medicine for inflammation and arthritis.
 Australian Family Physician.
 Volume 41, No.7, July 2012 Pages 495-498